MoniMurray/bookworms-et-al/README.md

 #### Footer

-The bespoke footer contains links to an 'About Us' page, the application's generated 'Privacy Policy', and an invitation to subscribe to 'Join VIP Club' to receive a newsletter.
+The bespoke footer contains internal links to an 'About Us' page, the application's generated 'Privacy Policy', and an invitation to subscribe to 'Join VIP Club' to receive a newsletter.
 The footer also contains a line of text "Made by Monica Murray for CI P4" with an external link to my GitHub profile, together with external links to the Facebook Business Page for Bookworms et al, and external links to Instagram and Twitter.

-### Screenshots

-TABLE

-404 Page
+#### Bespoke Error Page

+A bespoke 404 Page has been created for Bookworms et al, a screenshot of which is below.

 ![Bespoke 404 Error page!](readme_media/screenshots/custom_404_page_screenshot_desktop.png)

 ### Future Implementations

 Future features to develop will be:

-- enable registered users to review their purchased books and rate the book;
+- enable registered users to review their purchased books and to rate the book(s) purchased;
 - enable the Store Owner to reply to customer comments and reviews.